clvnkhr/immutable-defaults/README.md

 # immutable_defaults

-Simple decorator to force immutability to function arguments by copying.
+Simple decorator to force immutability to function arguments by deepcopying.
 Never again pass `None` when your heart wants to pass an empty list.
-Also works for arbitrary objects.
-Has simple config options for performance.
+Also works for arbitrary objects that can be deepcopied.
+Has simple config options for granularity or performance (copy vs deepcopy).

 No dependencies.

+In order to use various type hints we require Python >=3.12.
+For older versions there are other packages (Sorry.
+See Prior Art section below)

 ## How to install